jessielinksai/jessie-/README.md

 A.I.
 hellow i`am jessie

-i will be your personal assistant. i can help with emails and managing your calendar.
+I will be your personal assistant.
+I can help with emails and managing your calendar.